danielambroius/etch-a-sketch/userStories.md

 ### ~~ResetGrid~~
 buttom somewhere or a key that resets the grid with variable cellsize

+### NicerColorpicker
+Implement a colorpicker that captures the whole hue as well as saturation

 ### transparency
 On each mouseover it should get darker (erhaps through some nice sorted pallete based on selected color)